rossneilson/tabi-traveler/src/markdown/blog/covidTravelPostEn.md

 ![bags](../../img/bags.jpg "bags")

 ### Italy travel
-If Kona had coem directly from Japan to Italty she would have had to quarantine for 2 weeks but she had already been in the UK for almost a month at this point and so no quarantine was needed, we could enjoy our holiday.
+If Kona had come directly from Japan to Italy she would have had to quarantine for 2 weeks but she had already been in the UK for almost a month at this point and so no quarantine was needed, we could enjoy our holiday.

 At the beginning of the pandemic we saw all the photos from Italy of the deserted tourist attractions and were wondering if that would still be the case during the summer, and fortunately for us at least, it was.
 Although not deserted, there were certainly fewer tourists around Rome than usual.
 For example, we did not even have to queue to get inside the colosseum and then when we visited the Vatican we were never peeking over crowds to see any amazing pieces of art.
 Another particularly strange thing we noticed was the types of tourists that there were around, they were all European.
 I am used to seeing large tour groups from Asia or distinctly American tourists, but nope, not a single one in sight.
 Actually I think Kona was one of the very few non-European people around.